ucscGenomeBrowser/kent/src/product/installer/README.md

 If you need to move data to another partition because the root file system is too small for all of the assembly\'s data, the following steps will help complete the installation.
 First, do a minimal installation with the browserSetup.sh script as described below, using just the \"install\" argument.
-Then make symlinks to the directory that will contain the data, e.g. if your biggest filesystem is called \"/big\":
+Then make symlinks to the directory that will contain the data, e.g\. if your biggest filesystem is called \"/big\":

 ```